reyan-k-sapkota/Cube-Compressive-Strength-ML-Streamlit/README.md

 Visit: https://cube-compressive-strength-ml-model2025.streamlit.app/

-Training DataSource: Dataset for training the models has directly been extracted from the site: https://archive.ics.uci.edu/dataset/165/concrete+compressive+strength
+Training DataSource: The Dataset for training the models has been directly extracted from the site: https://archive.ics.uci.edu/dataset/165/concrete+compressive+strength